-1 For the purposes of the plan, "academic impact of lost instructional time" refers to "learning loss" experienced by students as a result of the COVID-19 pandemic, as referenced in the ARP Act and the CRRSA Act.
+&lt;sup>1 For the purposes of the plan, "academic impact of lost instructional time" refers to "learning loss" experienced by students as a result of the COVID-19 pandemic, as referenced in the ARP Act and the CRRSA Act.

 Student group Highest priority needs

-Student group internet access during mandatory school closures and quarantines;
+statent group internet access during mandatory school closures and quarantines;

-they are more frequently unsupervised during remote learning.
+they are more frequently unsupervised during remote learning. ,

 Achievement: Equivalent SC READY scale

 Student scores based on linking studies

 Group Fall 2020 Winter 2021

-1 Moderate or Seve
+1 Moderate or Seve ere Moderate or Severe

 Pupils in Poverty 26% 28%

 Non-Pupils in Poverty 9% 9%

-Students from each There is signifi icant need for accele erated learning in ELA and mat th
+Students from each There is signif icant need for accel erated learning in ELA and ma ıth

-racial or ethnic er interim assessment data
+racial or ethnic for students of color.
+Fall and win ter interim assessment data

 background used by the demonstrate a high representation of students of color (i.e.,

-State for reporting American India ans, African Americ can, Asian/Pacific Islander, and l
+State for reporting can, Asian/Pacific Islander, and

-purposes s 2 (Moderate) and 3 (Severe).
+purposes rs 2 (Moderate) and 3 (Severe)

-1 an students in Moderate or Sev
+an students in Moderate or Sev

-- all assessment to 34 percent on ı the
+- fall assessment to 34 percent or n the

 ta suggest that the COVID-19

 ct on students of minority

 ed with White/Non-Hispanic

 y be intensifying their

-achievement ga ' 1 (CCDEADY 1
+achievement g ' 1 ACCREADY 1 Ī

-Achievement: Equivalent SC READY scale scores based on linking studies
+G. 1 - uivalent SC READY scale

+Student scores based on li

-Student Group Fall 2020 Winter 2021
+Group Fall 2020 Winter 2021

-Group Moderate or Seve
+A Moderate or Seve ere Moderate or Severe

-American Wioderate of Seve ie Woderate of Severe

-Indian 22% 24%
+American Indian 22% 24%

 Black 30% 34%

 Pacific Islander 27% 26%

 Latinx 26% 26%

 White 13% 12%

-Students by gender - Fall 2020 Winter 2021
+Students by gender - j Fall 2020 Winter 2021

-please add a row for Moderate or Moderate or Severe
+please add a row for Gender 1 Moderate or Moderate or Severe

-each gender (e.g., Severe Iviodetate of Severe
+each gender (e.g., Severe

-identifying disparities Female 18% 19%
+identifying disparities and focusing on Female 18% 19%

-and focusing on Male 20% 21%
+underserved student Male 20% 21%

-underserved student Iviaic 20/0 2170

-groups by gender) The RALLY Tool's tier structure system was based on the rank

-ordered statewide "all students" results, designating 80 percent mild 15 percent moderate; and five percent severe.
-Statewide 20 percent nild:
+groups by gender) ordered statew 15 percent mo ride "all students" rederate; and five pero system was based on the rank esults, designating 80 percent neent severe.
+Statewide 20 percent

-- I severe categories.
+d severe categories.
 South

-icant variations by gender.
+Carolina is not experiencing significant variations by gender.